 Cumin seeds are an ancient and versatile spice that is a staple in countless kitchens across the world.
 Cumin has a khaki colour and peppery and nutty flavour with tangy citrus overtones.
 Its nutty peppery flavor packs a punch in a wide variety of cuisines such as Mexican, Indian, and Middle Eastern.
 Cumin seeds whole and ground are available year-round.
 Cumin seeds resemble caraway seeds, being oblong in shape, longitudinally ridged, and yellow-brown in colour.
 This is not surprising as both cumin and caraway, as well as parsley and dill, belong to the same plant family.
 It is probably not just for taste alone that cumin has made it into the stellar ranks of Indian, Middle Eastern, and Mexican cooking.
 This ordinary looking seed is anything but ordinary when it comes to health benefits.

-Black Pepper is picked from the flowering vine of the peppercorn plant and is the most pungent and flavoursome variety of Pepper.
+Black Pepper is picked from the flowering vine of the peppercorn plant and is the most pungent and flavourful variety of Pepper.
 Black peppercorns are picked green and then dried to 12% moisture content.
-When ground, its grey in colour as the seed inside is white.
-It has a woody flavour with a spicy heat and it is used in all cultures and types of cuisine especially in Moroccan and Middle East cooking.
+The cracked form tends to be used in grinders and preserving meats.
+It has a woody flavour with a spicy heat.
 Pepper is used in all cultures and all types of cuisine.
 Also, it is known for improving digestion.